 Charmaine Roche’s personal reflections on the importance of a healthy balance between giving and receiving.

-I have a distinctly love-hate relationship with Christmas which centres around my family.
+I have a distinctly love-hate relationship with Christmas which centers around my family.
 I love the idea of meeting up with my extended family over the season and dread it at the same.
 I am the kind of person who finds it very difficult to allow unspoken tensions to fester.
 This is especially true in a relationship that matters to me.
 I much prefer to have a difficult conversation than to avoid it.
 As a friend, a life partner, leader, teacher, and mother this has always been how I am.

-But there is one area of my life where the eddies of unspoken, hidden thoughts, feelings and memory creating sink holes pulling me into patterns of behaviour that cause distress and disrupt my sense of who I am.
+But there is one area of my life where the eddies of unspoken, hidden thoughts, feelings and memory creating sink holes pulling me into patterns of behavior that cause distress and disrupt my sense of who I am.
 As a sister to four siblings, the flow of love between us is twisted and tangled up in unspoken tensions, bitterness, loss, and betrayal.
 Two of my sisters will not speak to each other.
 One of these same sisters will not speak to our only brother and I find myself, as the oldest sibling, trying to ‘fix’ relationships in ways that only makes things worse.
 Finding myself drawn into a role as surrogate parent.
 This intensifies during the pre-Christmas period when even the planning of a gathering in the family WhatsApp group has driven me to despair when my attempts to mediate and keep the peace backfire.

-This ‘rescuing’ pattern of behaviour is deeply rooted in childhood.
+This ‘rescuing’ pattern of behavior is deeply rooted in childhood.
 I know that I need to understand and come to some peace with it because it can have a real impact on my patterns of relating beyond family.

 “Coaches, just like every other human being, will often repeat,